AdamariMosqueda/Data_Mining/Evaluation/Evaluation 1/README.md

 ![Imgur](https://imgur.com/GO9cNNk.png)
 ![Imgur](https://imgur.com/KmeFJFO.png)

-> Using the merges separated by year, include life expectancy
+> + Using the merges separated by year, include life expectancy

+>> The second point of view was made a graph with the following data on the X axis, the fertility rate data was used and the Y axis as the life expectancy, to have the data in a scatter plot of the fertility rate and life expectancy by region, this in both 1960 and 2013

 ```R
 qplot(data = merged60, x = Fertility.Rate, y = Life_Expectancy_1960,